jettylabs-archive/jetty_access_control/website/docs/getting-started/9-policies.md

 **Result:** In this case there are conflicting Allow permissions, and so the most permissive permission persists (`write`).
 This helps in cases where a user could be a part of several groups, each with escalating permissions.

 :::info
-In the case that a policy set natively in a a tool cannot be represented entirely in Jetty yet (for example, Snowflake row-access policy are not yet managed by Jetty), that policy still shows up, but has the attribute `managed: false` and includes a representation of the policy in the `connector_scope` field.
+In the case that a policy set natively in a a tool cannot be represented entirely in Jetty yet (for example, Snowflake row-access policies are not yet managed by Jetty), that policy still shows up, but has the attribute `managed: false` and includes a representation of the policy in the `connector_scope` field.
 :::

 Now try setting some policies yourself.
 You can then see how they're applied using `jetty explore`.
 For example, you could add this policy: